mikeizbicki/parsed/README.md

 ```
 $ parens() { choice "$1" "match '(' | parens \"$1\" | match ')'"; }
 ```
-For more examples and a detailed tutorial, pleas see our [SIGBOVIK2015 paper](https://github.com/mikeizbicki/parsed/raw/master/sigbovik2015/paper.pdf).
+For more examples and a detailed tutorial, please see our [SIGBOVIK2015 paper](https://github.com/mikeizbicki/parsed/raw/master/sigbovik2015/paper.pdf).